XPath

 "" (: empty string :)

 String vs untypedAtomic: An element's text content is xs:untypedAtomic, not xs:string.
-In most contexts this doesn't matter because they convert automatically.
-But xs:string values compare using collation, while xs:untypedAtomic values promote to the type of the other operand.
+In most contexts this does not matter because they convert automatically.
+However, xs:string values compare using collation, while xs:untypedAtomic values promote to the type of the other operand.

 #Boolean Type

-XPath booleans behave like C# booleans, but XPath has effective boolean value rules that automatically convert other types:
+XPath booleans follow effective boolean value rules that automatically convert other types to boolean:

 boolean("hello") => true (: non-empty string :)